wicksy/CV/mkdocs/CV/docs/index.md

 Part of an Agile DevOps team supporting the migration of a number of web applications from SkyScape Cloud Services to Amazon Web Services.
 Provisioning through Amazon CloudFormation and Hashicorp Terraform.
 Automation through Jenkins.
 Configuration Management through SaltStack.
 Orchestration through Fabric.
-Containerisation through Docker and EC2 Container Services.
+Containerization through Docker and EC2 Container Services.
 Maintenance of automated Fabric tasks written in Python.
 Distributed version control through git/github.
 Metrics collection through Collectd and Statsd.
 Log and metric management through Logstash, Redis and Elasticsearch.
 Data analysis and presentation through Kibana, Graphite and